Duino: History

 After World War I and the dissolution of the Austro-Hungarian Empire, Duino became part of the Kingdom of Italy.
 It was merged into the municipality of Duino-Aurisina in 1928.

 Until the 1950s, Duino was a predominantly Slovene-speaking village with a sizeable Italian-speaking minority.
 According to the last Austrian census of 1910, 63.5% of the inhabitants of the town were Slovenes and 25.1% were Italians (the rest were either German speakers or foreign citizens).
 The Italian census of 1921 confirmed the Slovene ethnic character of the town, and even showed an increase of the proportion of Slovene speaking population to 78.4% (mostly as the result of the emigration of Austrians and Germans residing in the town).
 During the years of the Free Territory of Trieste (1947–1954), however, its ethnic composition changed considerably, as many Istrian Italians fleeing from Yugoslavia settled in Duino.

 Today, Duino is a predominantly Italian-speaking town, with a Slovene-speaking minority.
 Most signs are written in both languages, and the municipality of Duino-Aurisina is an officially bilingual one.
-Since 1982 the town has been home to UWC Adriatic, an international school attended by students from 80 countries, and one of the 17 UWCs around the world.
+Since 1982 the village has been home to United World College of the Adriatic, an international school attended by students from over 80 countries, and one of 18 UWCs around the world.

 Notable people

-Notable natives and residents include the Slovenian economist Ivan Ples (1886–1958), composer Hrabroslav Volarič (1863–1895), and the Italian Jesuit philologist Gregorio Alasia de Sommaripa (1587–1626), who compiled the first Italian–Slovene dictionary in 1601.

 Duino is noted for being the place where the physicist Ludwig Boltzmann committed suicide in 1906.
 It is also the place where the well-known Slovene folk legend Lepa Vida takes place.